-Contacting the Instructor: Students should direct all remote communication to the instructor via email.
-The student's email to the instructor should be sent from a registered EIU panthermail account and include identifying information, such as the student's full name and which course/section they are enrolled in.
+Contacting the Instructor: Students should direct all remote communication to the instructor via email rather than telephone.
+The student's email to the instructor should be sent from a registered EIU email account and include identifying information, such as the student's full name and which course/section they are enrolled in.
+Students are also encouraged to meet with the instructor in person during regular office hours.

 Preparation: This course requires both in-class and out-of-class work.
 In ordered to be prepared for inclass work, you will need to have prepared yourself by completing the out-of-class work.
 Reading and workbook assignments will be made, and all students will be expected to complete these reading assignments prior to coming to class.
+Failure to demonstrate preparedness will result in a loss of 5 participation points.
+Thorough out-of-class speech preparation is also required.

 Participation: All students are expected to actively participate in class.
 In this class, participation means both listening as well as speaking, so students should be actively participating every day.
 As permitted by university policy, the instructor reserves the right to ask a student to leave class if deemed necessary to maintain the integrity of the learning environment.
-If a student is asked to leave class, their participation will be considered unsatisfactory for the day.
-All EIU and Communication Studies policies always apply.
+If a student is asked to leave class, their participation will be considered unsatisfactory for the day and a deduction of 10 participation points will be assessed.